-- Whisk together the Milk and Flour and cook till it thickens up Like custard then remove it from heat, pour it in a bowl, the Vanilla extract and mix it together (please don't overcook.
-This should just take a couple effeminates on a medium heat).
+- Whisk together the milk and flour and cook till it thickens up like custard.
+Remove it from heat, pour it in a bowl, and add the Vanilla extract.
+Mix together.Note: please don't overcook.
+This process should just take a couple of minutes on medium heat.

 - Place a plastic wrap directly over the surface of the flour custard so it doesn't dry out and leave it to cool completely to room temperature.